ETHIOPIS TAFARA Vice President for Corporate Risk and Sustainability and General Counsel

-Mr. Tafara, who joined IFC in April 2013, brings a distinguished set of skills and experience to this key position.
-Prior to joining IFC, he was the Director of the Office of International Affairs at the U.S. Securities and Exchange Commission.
-In that capacity he provided advice on all international legal and policy issues that had an impact on the Commission’s regulatory, supervisory, and enforcement programs.
+Mr. Tafara, who joined IFC in April 2013, brings a distinguished set of skills and experience to this position.
+Before joining IFC, he was the Director of the Office of International Affairs at the U.S. Securities and Exchange Commission.
+In that capacity he provided advice on all international legal and policy issues that had an impact on the SEC’s regulatory, supervisory, and enforcement programs.
 He also oversaw an extensive technical assistance and capacity-building program focused on helping strengthen regulation and oversight in emerging markets.
-He was the principal Commission representative dealing with foreign policy-makers, foreign regulators, and international institutions, including the International Organization of Securities Commissions (IOSCO), and the Financial Stability Board.
+He was the principal SEC representative dealing with foreign policy-makers, foreign regulators, and international institutions, and during his time at the SEC, he served as the Vice Chairman of the Board of the International Organization of Securities Commissions (IOSCO) and Chairman of the Public Interest Oversight Board Monitoring Group, which oversees the public-interest activities of the International Federation of Accountants.
+He also served as the SEC Deputy to the Financial Stability Board and the IFRS Foundation Monitoring Board.

 Before joining the SEC, Mr. Tafara worked at the U.S. Commodity Futures Trading Commission as Counsel to the Chairman, and in the Chief Counsel’s Office of the Division of Enforcement.
 He started his legal career in the Brussels office of Cleary, Gottlieb, Steen, and Hamilton.